 The article also claimed that Bentel:

-updated coachwork and accessories.
+re-fitting them with updated coachwork and accessories.
 Many of these

 (*See lawsuit at bottom of page for an example.)